TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Readme.md

-Each signoff markdown file must satisfy the following:
+Each signoff markdown file must contain the following sections and information:

+## Big picture

+You must explain clearly what role the subsystem will play.

 ## Specifications